 Jigger or Chigoe: A species of sand flea, the female of which burrows under the skin, usually on the feet, to lay her egg from which very rapidly a larvae develops and creates a sealed pocket, with fluid in it, which almost invariably becomes infected around the minute creature in the middle and which itches very much.
 In order to heal the infection this parasite must be carefully removed in its entirety.
-It is a common complaint in Africa, South America and other places; a house servant, or anybody’s mother or grandmother, will often be more expert at removing them (but not as hygenic!), and cause less pain, than someone at the hospital.
-One can also do it one’s self by soaking the foot in hot water for a few minutes, then digging the flea out with a sterilized needle, and putting antiseptic in the wound and bandaging it.
+It is a common complaint in Africa, South America and other places; a house servant, or anybody’s mother or grandmother, will often be more expert at removing them (but not as hygienic!), and cause less pain, than someone at the hospital.
+One can also do it ones self by soaking the foot in hot water for a few minutes, then digging the flea out with a sterilized needle, and putting antiseptic in the wound and bandaging it.
 The same treatment can be given to villagers, who are a hardy lot and endure pain much more stoically than city people.
 The

 hole heals once the parasite is removed.
 These jiggers can be so terrible—if not removed—that part of the flesh of the foot or a whole toe may be literally eaten away.
 One can pick these up from walking barefooted, or wearing open sandals, on earth, sand or lawns in towns or villages.